NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 NVQ Level 6 • Valid 5 years

-The NVQ Level 6 in Construction Site Management is a competence-based qualification that formally validates your ability to plan, coordinate, and oversee complex construction projects safely and effectively.
-Unlike traditional academic qualifications, it is assessed entirely in your workplace.
+The NVQ Level 6 in Construction Site Management is a competence-based qualification that formally validates your ability to plan, coordinate, and oversee complex construction projects.
+It is assessed entirely in your workplace.
 There are no exams, no classrooms, and no time away from site.
 You build a portfolio of evidence drawn from the work you already do, supported by professional discussions with a qualified assessor.

 NVQ Level 6 Construction Site Management Salary